wmglab-duke/ascent/docs/source/JSON/JSON_parameters/sample.md

-`"sample"`: The value (String) of this property sets the sample name/identifier (e.g., "Rat1-1") to relate to bookkeeping for input morphology files ([S3 Text Figure A](S3-ASCENT-data-hierarchy)).
+`"sample"`: The value (String) of this property sets the sample name/identifier (e.g., "Rat1-1") to relate to bookkeeping for input morphology files ([ASCENT Data Hierarchy](../../Data_Hierarchy) Figure A).
 The value must match the directory name in `input/<NAME>/` that contains the input morphology files.
 Required.

 `"sex"`: The value (String) of this property assigns the sex of the